phillipsj/blog-source/source/_posts/Inspiration-Software-Faster.md

 Points, sprints, etc. doesn’t show the business value that we are actually delivering.

-> <div>
->
+{% blockquote %}
-> Until customers are actually using it,
-> then we are making stuff up.
+Until customers are actually using it, then we are making stuff up.
->
-> —Richard Campbell
+—Richard Campbell
->
-> </div>
-> <div>
->
+{% endblockquote %}

+{% blockquote %}
-> Two conflicting values, simultaneously.
-I will write the best software I
+Two conflicting values, simultaneously.
+I will write the best software I can.
-> can.
 I will have not emotional attachment to the software that I write.
-> Transfer emotional attachment of the code to the product, the impact on
-> users.
-Cared less about the beauty of the code and more on the impact on
-> success and happiness of the users.
+Transfer emotional attachment of the code to the product, the impact on users.
+Cared less about the beauty of the code and more on the impact on success and happiness of the users.
 Software is the means to the end.
-> As little software as needed to get there.
+As little software as needed to get there.
->
-> —Dan North
+—Dan North
->
-> </div>
-> <div>
->
+{% endblockquote %}

+{% blockquote %}
-> Successful software teams blur the lines between the business
+Successful software teams blur the lines between the business and development.
-> and development.
->
-> —Dan North
+—Dan North
->
-> </div>
+{% endblockquote %}

 So I think we should keep doing the bi-weekly planning/retrospective meeting that sets goals, but I think we should do away with points and I don’t think we